geoadmin/service-stac/adr/2023_02_27_cache_settings.md

 - Currently an asset update (new upload) automatically updates the asset metadata fields; `checksum:multihash` and `update`
   - To be checked if the asset update did not changed (same `checksum:multihash`) not sure if the `update` field is also updated, it depends on django framework and/or DRF framework, our code doesn't do any check and write the DB with the same data, the `update` field is automatically updated by django.
 - Cloudfront cache invalidation takes time (> 20s) and it is independent of the path to invalidate.
 Every cache invalidation cost.
+- Cloudfront `no-cache` => means low cache `~1s`

 ## Proposal #1

-A proposal is to add a new field in the transactional API on the create asset; `update_rate`
+A proposal is to add a new field in the transactional API on the create asset; `update_interval`

 This field would be of type INT and in seconds.
 In a first step it would be only part of the transactional API (not in the read endpoints) and be saved together with the asset in the DB.
 The visualization of this field is left for a next step, where we might use an existing STAC extension like [Timestamps Extension Specification](https://github.com/stac-extensions/timestamps) or create a new extension, TBD.

-Here below an example of JSON body in the assert create request
+Here below an example of JSON body in the asset create request `POST http://data.geo.admin.ch/api/stac/v0.9/collections/{collectionId}/items/{featureId}/assets/{assetId}/uploads`

 ```json
 {